wwu-mmll/photonai_graph/documentation/docs/graph_embeddings.md

 Graph Embeddings are a way to learn a low dimensional representation of a graph.
 Through a graph embedding a graph can be represented in low dimensional form, while preserving graph information.
 This low-dimensional representation can then be used for training classic machine learning algorithms that would otherwise make no use of the graph information.

-THe Graph Embeddings used by PHOTON Graph are static graph embeddings, based on the gem python package (link gem).
+The Graph Embeddings used by PHOTON Graph are static graph embeddings, based on the [gem python package](https://github.com/palash1992/GEM).

 ## Class - GraphEmbeddingGraphFactorization